Aluriak/neural_world/README.md

 - [ ] rewrite the main for support user configurations and embedding;
 - [ ] do something cool with the Nutrient concept (game of life populating ?
 Evolution capabilities ?);
 - [ ] improve genealogic tree outputs;
+- [ ] encapsulate the main current sequence inside an object that incite user to create his own sequence;

 ## Binary Neural Networks definition